typedb/typedb/docs/pages/academy/6-analytics/1-analytics-intro.md

 Before you begin this module, a disclaimer is in place.

 ### WARNING!
 EXPERIMENTAL!
-GRAQL Analytics, although powerful, is still an experimental feature of GRAKN, so things might change and sometimes you might get funny results.
+Graql Analytics, although powerful, is still an experimental feature of GRAKN, so things might change and sometimes you might get funny results.
 You have been warned.

 ## Distributed analytics
 So far, in the Academy courses, you have learned about what are commonly called OLTP queries (On Line Transaction Processing), which are the queries in which you want to learn about specific concepts in your knowledge base and whatever happens somewhere else is irrelevant.
 For example, in the query about the Italian referendum you have examined, if the rest of the knowledge base did not exist, you would have obtained exactly the same responses.